tomaj/nette-api/README.md

 ## How Nette-API works

 First you have register library presenter for routing.
-In *config.neon* just add this line:
+In *config.neon* just add these lines:

 ``` yaml
 application: